CalebJohn/infinitemonkeytheorem/content/posts/ProductAnnealing.md

 Put differently, you want to find the optimal solution for your project (i.e. optimal technologies, optimal feature set, etc.) as quickly as possible.
 Thus you should employ an optimization technique.

-I propose Simulated Annealing[^1].
+I propose [Simulated Annealing](https://en.wikipedia.org/wiki/Simulated_annealing).
 The name comes from the metallurgical process of annealing, which involves heating, then slowly cooling a material.
 For example, glass is annealed to provide a uniform rigid structure, glass that is improperly annealed will contain internal stress points making it fragile.

 Simulated Annealing uses an internal "temperature" or "energy", which is intuitively understood as the willingness of the algorithm to jump around the search space.
 The "temperature" is slowly lowered until the algorithm (hopefully) settles on the global optimum.
 If the temperature is lowered too quickly the algorithm will settle on a local maximum (the probability of finding a global optimum approaches 1 as annealing time increases), lowering to slowly wastes compute time.